mitmedialab/opal_msgs/README.md

 >    "scale": ["100","100","100"]
 > }

 If you want to load a background image instead of a draggable object, you would specify just the name of the image and the tag:

 > {
 >    "name": "playground",
 >    "tag": "Background"
 > }

+If you are loading objects as part of a social stories game, where graphics get loaded into particular scene or answer slots, you would use the following properties.
+This example would load the graphic named "scene1" as a playobject that is not draggable into the first scene slot:

+> {
+>   "name": "scene1",
+>   "tag": "PlayObject",
+>   "draggable": "false",
+>   "slot": "1",
+>   "isAnswerSlot": "false"
+> }

+In some versions of the social stories game, the story scenes may be presented out of order, with the user required to drag them back into order.
+Here's an example of loading an out of order draggable scene graphic named "scene1" into the second scene slot:

+> {
+>   "name": "scene1",
+>   "tag": "PlayObject",
+>   "draggable": "true",
+>   "slot": "2",
+>   "isAnswerSlot": "false",
+>   "correctSlot": "1"
+> }

+When loading graphics for answer slots for a social stories game, you should use the following properties to indicate whether it is a correct answer or not using the "isCorrect" or "isIncorrect" flags.
+Since objects can be either correct, incorrect, or neither, both flags exist.
+Both flags default to "false".

+> {
+>   "name": "answer1",
+>   "tag": "PlayObject",
+>   "draggable": "false",
+>   "slot": "1",
+>   "isAnswerSlot": "true",
+>   "isCorrect": "true"
+> }

 ### Move object JSON properties

 If you want to specify which object to move, you would specify the name of the object to move and where to move it to:

 > {
 >     "name": "dragon",
 >     "moveTo": ["100","200","0"]
 > }

 ### Set correct JSON properties

 If you want to specify which objects are "correct" or "incorrect" answer responses, you would specify the names of the objects that should be marked correct or incorrect:

 > {
 >       "correct":["dragon"],
 >       "incorrect":["ball1","cat"]